SebastienBerube/ofxShaderGraph/README.md

 - https://derivative.ca/UserGuide/TOP
 - https://substance3d.adobe.com/documentation/sddoc/slope-blur-159450467.html

-This app is very limited, and the original purpose was to create a simple shader interface for an interactive museum exhibition.
+This app is very limited, and the original purpose was to create a simple shader interface which was used in its turn to implement the visuals for an interactive museum exhibition.
 The following *Abstrak* project was based on this ofxShaderGraph app: https://en.4elements.media/case-studies/abstrak

 One interesting texture processing concept implemented in this application is the Slope Blur.
 The Slope Blur can be used to "chip" an height map to add interesting details, for example.
-This process is demonstrated in the first animated gif.
+This process is demonstrated in the animated gif on top of page.

 ### How to build and run
 - Download install OpenFrameworks: https://openframeworks.cc/download/